 Certainly, they wouldn’t connect it with the increase in traffic and more conversions - the results most organizations are looking for.

 Tracking Keyword Positions in SERPs Pose a Problem to SEOs, Too.

 With localized and personalized search results, different devices used to conduct search and countless other factors; it’s hard to consider rankings as universal.

-Quick example.
-The below report shows rankings for web and mobile.
+Quick example: The below report shows search rankings for web and mobile.
 Notice the differences in positions for the same keyword between the two.

 Searchers no longer use relatively simple and predictable keywords, like they used to.
 Instead, they feed Google with scraps of information, ask direct questions, and some construct complex queries.
 You can read more about how semantic search and analysis has taken over.

 As a result, your pages often rank for keywords for which you probably have never optimized them.